Member Login | Sign Up

 Finding The Perfect Fit

-Hands down, the most important thing to get right when purchasing a new pair of tennis shoes is the fit.
-Let’s walk through a few different topics to keep in mind when evaluating shoes.
+The most important thing to get right when purchasing a new pair of tennis shoes is the fit, so let’s walk through a few related topics to keep in mind when evaluating shoes.

 Size

-Your shoe size is perhaps the most obvious when it comes to achieving the right fit.
+Your shoe size is perhaps the most obvious factor in achieving the right fit.
 Are you confident in your size?

-Ideally, you’ll have roughly a half-inch or 13 millimeters between the tip of your big toe and the front of your shoe.
-A quick test that works reasonably well is to use your thumb’s width to check this space.
+Ideally, there should be roughly a half-inch or 13 millimeters between the tip of your big toe and the front of your shoe.
+A quick test that works reasonably well is to check this space using your thumb’s width.

 Adequate room at the front of your shoe helps avoid jamming your toes and prevents blisters, allowing them to breathe and stay cool.

-On the other hand, tennis shoes that are too large can also lead to excessive movement of your foot, which can cause blisters and issues with your calf muscles and Achilles.
+Conversely, tennis shoes that are too large can also lead to excessive foot movement, which can cause blisters and issues with the calf muscles and Achilles.

 Helpful Tip